cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 excerpt: "Creating a QR code with a logo is a great way to brand your QR codes and make them stand out.
 This post will go over how to create a QR code with a logo using Ruby on Rails."
 author: cody
 ---
-QR codes are a great way to share links or infomation easily with your users, unless you're a resturant, in which case you should really consider a paper menu please.
+QR codes are a great way to share links or information easily with your users, unless you're a restaurant, in which case you should really consider a paper menu please.

-In all seriousness, it's a great way to easly let people scan and access specific information.
+In all seriousness, it's a great way to easily let people scan and access specific information.

 To say QR codes are a dime a dozen would be an understatement.
 Creating a